 Defenses

-There are several legal defenses that a person can use to challenge or beat an aggravated trespass charge.
+There are several legal defenses that you can use to challenge or beat an aggravated trespass charge.
 These include showing that:

 - a threat was not credible,